deniszm/gitleaks-hook/README.md

 # Gitleaks Pre-commit Hook

-Automatic secrets detection in git commits using [gitleaks](https://github.com/gitleaks/gitleaks) with auto-installation.
+Automatic secrets detection in git commits using [gitleaks](https://github.com/gitleaks/gitleaks).

 ## What is this?